Esther-Yang/multi-page-spa/README.md

 .header a.active
 ```

 6. Used Dynamic Routes with Params.
-Syntax is a colon followed by identifier.
+Syntax is a **colon followed by identifier**.

 ```
 <Route path="product-detail/:productId">